lesliekim1/Automated-Test-Generation-Using-LLM/README.md

 # Automated-Test-Generation-Using-LLM

-This repository contains scripts for a replication study of [Meta’s TestGen-LLM method](https://arxiv.org/abs/2402.09171), using Python and pytest.
+This repository contains scripts for a replication study of [Meta’s TestGen-LLM](https://arxiv.org/abs/2402.09171), using Python and pytest.
 Its purpose is to evaluate whether applying Meta's TestGen-LLM method on the [Tests4Py benchmark](https://arxiv.org/abs/2307.05147) results in similar overall and filter success rates on the Tests4Py benchmark to those reported in Meta's study.

 ## Installation